Code-Institute-Submissions/nicer-tours/README.md

 - ### Frameworks, Libraries & Programs:

-	[Bootstrap v4.5.2](https://getbootstrap.com/) forms the vast majority of the "formatting code" - the gird system, containers, button elements etc. - of this website.
+	[Bootstrap v4.5.2](https://getbootstrap.com/) forms the vast majority of the "formatting code" (the grid system, containers, button elements etc.) of this website.
 It was used because of its responsiveness and because it is compatible with so many browsers.
 While the underlying code may be from Bootstrap, I have in places heavily modified it (or tried to!).
 A good example of this is the Navigation bar.
 The colours used, the position of the site name and the colour of the "burger" icon.
 Credit for additional code used within is given in the HTML files themselves.

 	[Google Fonts](https://fonts.google.com/) were used to import the different fonts (Poiret One and Open Sans) used on this website.

-	[Font Awesome v4.7.0](https://fontawesome.com/v4.7.0/) was used for the social icons seen in the footer of each page are from here, since they are so easily recognisable.
+	[Font Awesome v4.7.0](https://fontawesome.com/v4.7.0/) was used for the social icons seen in the footer of each page.

 	[Popper.js](https://popper.js.org/) was used for the little piece of JavaScript in this project: the positioning of the popover in the Call To Action.